amirmasp/FiniteAutomata/README.md

 # Deterministic Finite Automata (DFS)
 DFSs are very simple abstract models of machines.
-However they are simple but a DFS demonstrates some strong aspect of machines like doing Parallel Tasks.
+Although they are simple but they could demonstrate some strong aspect of machines like doing Parallel Tasks
 ## atmv1: is a deterministic finite automaton pattern recognition tasks.

 ### Language of atmv1: